 Asset Definition

-Assets are defined in a YAML format in the same file as the asset code.
-This enables the metadata to be right next to the code, reducing the friction when things change and encapsulating the relevant details in a single file.
+Embedding the metadata next to the code reduces friction when things change and keeps everything for an asset in a single file.
 The definition includes all the details around an asset from its name to the quality checks that will be executed.

 /* @bruin